jdgwf/epub-novel-tools/README.md

 Install Calibre for Windows: <http://calibre-ebook.com/download_windows> for ebook-convert

-*I'm not sure if it's the environment, the python, Calibre, and/or pandoc builds, but it seems that the compilation seems noticeably slower than Ubuntu.
-It's still not slow, and perception is easily skewed.*
+*I'm not sure if it's the environment, the python, Calibre, and/or pandoc builds, but it seems that the compilation seems noticeably slower than Ubuntu 16.04.
+Don't fret still not slow (as you should be spending more time writing than compiling).*

 # Progress Tracking
 I've added functionality which will track your word count progress per day.
 A ./Progress directory will be created which will update the progress.tsv every time the script is run (even for just displaying the help).
 Additionally, if the python3-matplotlib library is installed it'll create a PNG graph of your progress.
 You can install it by typing: